 Constitutional Protections of the Right to Information

 The right of access to official information is now protected by the constitutions of some 60 countries.
-At least 52, and arguably 59 of these expressly guarantee a “right” to “information” or “documents,” or else impose an obligation on the government to make information available to the public.
-The top courts of an additional five countries have interpreted their constitutions to recognize the right implicitly.
+At least 53, and arguably all 60 expressly guarantee a “right” to “information” or “documents,” or else impose an obligation on the government to make information available to the public.
+The top courts of additional countries have interpreted their constitutions to recognize the right implicitly.